 Second, virtuality is the basic method to reflect reality in Chinese opera.
-It refers to the actors’ exaggerated way to express the emotions or reflect the objects.
+It refers to the actors’ exaggerated way to express their emotions or reflect the objects.
 Though exaggerated, it is feasible for the audiences to understand the meaning behind their actions, and it is usually capable to give special experiences to the audiences.

 Furthermore, another characteristic of Chinese opera is its formality.
-The everyday actions, closing the door, opening the windows, going the stairs, mounting the horse, and boarding the boat included, all have a fixed routine.
+The everyday actions, closing the door, opening the windows, going down the stairs, mounting the horse, and boarding the boat included, all have a fixed routine.
 The Chinese opera has formality in terms of script, characters, music, and costumes as well.